FrozenCanuck/Lebowski/README.md

 Knowledge of selenium server is not required to use the framework.
 (Note that the selenium server is dependent on your system having the latest Java runtime installed).

-The framework also comes with extensions to [RSpec](http://rspec.info/) that you can optionally use to write your scripts, but RSpec is not required to use the Lebowski framework.
+The framework also comes with extensions to [RSpec](http://relishapp.com/rspec) that you can optionally use to write your scripts, but RSpec is not required to use the Lebowski framework.

 #Installing Lebowski

 Installing the Lebowski framework is simple.
-First, make sure that you have the latest Ruby installed on your machine (version 1.9+).
+First, make sure that you have the latest Ruby installed on your machine (versions >= 1.9.2).
 Once you have Ruby installed, you can get the Lebowski framework by invoking the following from your terminal:

     $ gem install lebowski